 It’s never too late to quit.
 Here’s what you need!

 Going cold turkey is not a great plan because chances of you bouncing back are very high.
-Instead, try reducing the numbers cigarettes per day.
+Instead, try reducing the numbers of cigarettes per day.
 Stick to this short-term plan.
 Reduce the number even further the coming week and finally go cold turkey.

 Start your stop smoking plan with START